General School and Program Information

 If admitted, may I take courses in other schools at CGU?

 Yes, you may take courses at other schools within the university with permission from the instructor.
-You should also check with your department advisor to verify whether or not the course will apply toward your degree requirements.
+You should also check with your faculty advisor to verify whether or not the course will apply toward your degree requirements.

 Where can I find a schedule of classes offered by SCGH?